 New campus to create state of the art higher education and workforce training building, with a focus on green tech careers

-Benjamin Franklin Institute of Technology (BFIT), a private non-profit college offering affordable education for people seeking technical careers, announced that it has submitted its formal proposal for a relocated campus in Nubian Square to the Boston Planning and Development Agency (BPDA).
+Benjamin Franklin Cummings Institute of Technology (BFCIT), a private non-profit college offering affordable education for people seeking technical careers, announced that it has submitted its formal proposal for a relocated campus in Nubian Square to the Boston Planning and Development Agency (BPDA).
 The campus proposal was developed in partnership with Studio G Architects and collaborating architect Studio Enée, which provided comprehensive architectural planning and design.
 Located at 1003-1013 Harrison Avenue in the Roxbury neighborhood of Boston, the new, state-of-the-art facility will transform BFIT facilities, effectively updating spaces to accommodate existing programs and creating flexible new space that can change with the institution’s evolving program offerings.

-“This is an exciting step forward for the future of Benjamin Franklin Institute of Technology and our goal of creating an innovative, state-of-the-art facility for our students and faculty and the Greater Boston community.
-Our inspiring new home will serve learners from Boston and Gateway Cities alike,” said Aisha Francis, President and CEO of BFIT.
+“This is an exciting step forward for the future of Benjamin Franklin Cummings Institute of Technology and our goal of creating an innovative, state-of-the-art facility for our students and faculty and the Greater Boston community.
+Our inspiring new home will serve learners from Boston and Gateway Cities alike,” said Aisha Francis, President and CEO of BFCIT.

 “The dual pandemic of systemic racism and a deadly virus has reinforced the importance of our institution remaining vibrant and accessible to the community we serve, as well as developing deeper relationships with key neighborhood institutions to best match the needs of our students with those in the community.
 Nubian Square is one of Boston’s most diverse and vibrant neighborhoods, and we are so happy to call it home for the next chapter in our school’s history.”